Cepeen/cepeen.github.io/cluenotepadpp.md

 *5. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?*

-*/In Short:/*/ We may use cookies and other tracking technologies to collect and store your information./
+ We may use cookies and other tracking technologies to collect and store your information.

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
 Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice.

 *6. HOW DO WE HANDLE YOUR SOCIAL LOGINS?*

-*/In Short: /*/If you choose to register or log in to our services using a social media account, we may have access to certain information about you./
+If you choose to register or log in to our services using a social media account, we may have access to certain information about you.

 Our Services offer you the ability to register and log in using your third-party social media account details (like your Facebook or Twitter